mristimaki/ilm/README.md

 ### Bugs
 - Difficulties displaying the questions and answers.
 After much testing I finally realized that I didn't need lastElementChild to display the answers of the array, so when I removed that it all worked.
-- Difficulties with checking the correct answer, due to the structure of my Q&A array, i needed to get the questions via:.....
+- Difficulties with checking the correct answer, due to the structure of my Q&A array, i needed to get the questions via:
 - I firstly had a next button but removed that since it seemed to cause a lot of trouble for my code.
 I used the setTimeout function instead to automatically skip to the next question once one of the options is clicked.
-- Difficulties with adding the correct and incorrect classes to users option, to change into green if correct and red if incorrect......
+- Difficulties with adding the correct and incorrect classes to users option, to change into green if correct and red if incorrect.
+Fixed when I added the classes inside of my displayQuestions function's for loop instead of inside the checkAnswer function.
+- I have canged the whole structure of my page several times and at the beginning of the project I started it all over and deleted my first repositry and started from scratch with this repositry instead.
+It seems that my Questions and Answers array [taken from another code](https://github.com/Code-Institute-Submissions/Quiz-me-Sailor/blob/main/assets/js/script.js) has been a big issue in why things hasn't worked out as they should in my code.

 ### Unfixed Bugs
 - When script.js is checked in [JSHint](https://jshint.com/), I get warnings about "is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
 - When script.js is checked in [JSHint](https://jshint.com/), I get "unused variable disableOptions()".
 But this is targeted from within the index.html with onclick="disableOptions".
+- I have tried to add a class style to the Play Again-button but for some reason it does only work to add color and size to text, background colors and so on does not work.

 ## Deployment